stanleynguyen/blog.stanleynguyen.me/content/posts/when-to-log/index.md

 ### Identify The Usual Suspects

 Since the idea is to reduce garbage logs, our first step is definitely identifying where the criminals are hiding.
-With the powerful text editors and IDEs we have nowadays (or `grep` if you are reading this in the past through a window-to-the-future), all occurences of logging can be easily identified.
+With the powerful text editors and IDEs we have nowadays (or `grep` if you are reading this in the past through a window-to-the-future), all occurrences of logging can be easily identified.
-A document (or spreadsheet if you would like to be organised) documenting all of these logging occurences might be necessary if there are too many of them.
+A document (or spreadsheet if you would like to be organised) documenting all of these logging occurrences might be necessary if there are too many of them.

 ### Convict them bad actors!

 After identifying all suspects, it's time to weed out the bad apples!
 Logs which are duplicated, unreachable are low hanging fruits that we can immediately eliminate from our source code.
-For the rest of our logging occurences, it's time to involve other stakeholders like the "inception" engineer who started the project (if that is possible), product managers, customer supports, compliance folks to answer the question: Do we need each one of these logs, and if so, what is it being used for?
+For the rest of our logging occurrences, it's time to involve other stakeholders like the "inception" engineer who started the project (if that is possible), product managers, customer supports, compliance folks to answer the question: Do we need each one of these logs, and if so, what is it being used for?

 ### Light at the end of the tunnel